Turnagain Pass RSS

 Avalanche risk Avalanche risk Avalanche risk Avalanche risk Avalanche risk

 Travel Advice Generally safe avalanche conditions.
 Watch for unstable snow on isolated terrain features.
 Heightened avalanche conditions on specific terrain features.
 Evaluate snow and terrain carefully; identify features of concern.
 Dangerous avalanche conditions.
-Dangerous avalanche conditions.
+Careful snowpack evaluation, cautious route-finding, and conservative decision-making essential.
 Very dangerous avalanche conditions.
 Travel in avalanche terrain not recommended.
 Extraordinarily dangerous avalanche conditions.
 Avoid all avalanche terrain.

 Likelihood of Avalanches Natural and human-triggered avalanches unlikely.
 Natural avalanches unlikely; human-triggered avalanches possible.
 Natural avalanches possible; human-triggered avalanches likely.
 Natural avalanches likely; human-triggered avalanches very likely.
 Natural and human-triggered avalanches certain.